Untangling Financial Lines

 That nitty-gritty includes implementing strategy, supporting the countries’ business operations, establishing consistent technical underwriting approaches, managing the portfolio’s performance, implementing competitive product offerings and focusing on talent development.

-“We work a lot on how we can create a great customer experience, instilling confidence in our clients,” she says.
+“We work a lot on how we can create a great customer experience, instilling confidence in our clients,” she said.
 “So, what do they need?
 What’s the right solution for the client?

 Like, for instance, when she helped manage a deal between insurance broker Marsh McLennan and a U.S.-based telecom company that expanded to Latin America.
 She helped both parties navigate within Zurich to provide an international solution that included many Financial Lines products.

-“It was a complex structure,” she says, “especially because it was new.
+“It was a complex structure,” she said, “especially because it was new.
 They just built their operations in LatAm so they didn’t have a headquarters in a specific country.
 It was challenging.”

 But she was able to execute it using her vast contacts.
 “This is something I do a lot – connecting the dots to always help the client.”